Ecotourism Travel in Spain

 The country now ranks as the fourth-largest producer of wind-power and this is largely thanks to the hillsides of La Mancha and other Spanish regions.
 Evoking scenes of Don Quixote with so many windmills to tilt at.

 Spain offers many opportunities for the eco-tourist whether they want to take a cycling tour of Andalusia, volunteer on an organic farm or help endangered wildlife, there are certainly plenty of things that you can do to help the country and see its beauty at the same time.

-When searching for eco-friendly places to stay in Spain, it's a good idea to look for hotels, resorts and other accommodation providers which actively promotes renewable energy sources.
-There are now many eco-destinatioons which will help to offset your carbon footprint, or even reduce it whilst you are visiting.
+When searching for eco-friendly places to stay in Spain, it's a good idea to look for hotels, resorts and other accommodation providers which actively promote renewable energy sources.
+There are now many eco-destinations which will help to offset your carbon footprint, or even reduce it whilst you are visiting.

 Cities like Barcelona and Madrid have a strong culture of renewable energy and sustainable transport.
-So these are good places to target.
 The El Prat airport in Barcelona features solar panels for renewable energy and also specially designed glass walls that help to reduce electrical consumption.
 This single building is a typical example of Barcelona's attitude towards environmentally friendly travel.

-Madrid dedicates a lot of the city to protected green space and has the most green space of any European city.
+Madrid dedicates a lot of the city to protected green space and has the greenest space of any European city.

 In the more rural regions, there is even more dedication to eco-tourism.
 There is a commercial solar power plant in the Sanlucar la Mayor countryside.
 Work is also underway to construct the first carbon-neutral city in the country in the La Rioja region.

 If you are someone now looking to explore ecotourism and are searching for eco-friendly accommodation in Spain then try to look for places to stay that actively help support the local environment and culture.